[This page is Newton OS and Newt’s Cape friendly.]

 - 1997 – MessagePad 2100

 - 1997 – eMate 300

 During its five-year product run, Apple released two major versions of the Newton operating system, Newton OS 1.0 and 2.0.

 Official support for the Newton ended in 1998 when co-founder Steve Jobs returned to Apple as part of the NeXT acquisition and cancelled the product line so that resources could be reallocated to the Macintosh.
 Even without support from Apple, a bright and vibrant community of Newton fans are keeping the platform alive.
 To learn more about the creation of the Newton and fans that still use them today, I recommend that you watch Love Notes to Newton.

 Learning About Newton

-But what does it take to actually get started with using a Newton MessagePad in 2021?
+What does it take to actually get started with using a Newton MessagePad in 2021?
 The answer largely depends on what you want to do with it.
 Assuming that you want to do more than put it on display, you are going to need manuals to help learn how to use your MessagePad or eMate.

 My Newton arrived without any manuals and only some of the in the box accessories.
 To get started, I found it very helpful to download .pdf copies of the manuals.

 The Newted Community has a large collection of Newton family documentation in Adobe Acrobat format.
 While reading the manuals, I suggest that you have your Newton device right there with you.
 You learn by reading, but you retain by doing.
 The Internet Archive website also has a number of materials that can help you learn about your Newton device.